30456 - STATISTICS - MODULE 1 (THEORY AND METHODS)

 - Random variables: discrete and continuous distribution, expectation and moments, common families of distributions (Bernoulli, binomial, geometric, Poisson, uniform, normal, negative exponential).

 - Random vectors: joint, marginal and conditional distributions, covariance and correlation coefficient, stochastic independence.

 - Sampling: population and sample, inferential process, sample variability and sampling error, statistics.

-- Properties of estimators: unbiasedness, consistency and mean squared error.
-Asymptotic properties of estimators: weak and strong consistency.
+- Point estimation: method of moments, maximum likelihood.
+Properties of estimators: unbiasedness, consistency and mean squared error.

 - Understand the fundamentals of statistical thinking, both descriptive and inferential.

 - Reproduce the basics of descriptive statistics to economic data analysis.

 - Illustrate the main concepts of probability and point estimation theory.